GautamGoel/gautamcgoel.github.io/_posts/2019-12-04-howto-build-a-modern-workstation.markdown

 ## A Recent Build
 Here are some pics from a recent build of mine.
-The workstation featured an i5 9600k CPU, an Asus Z390 Prime motherboard, a beautiful Noctua Noctua NH-L9x65 CPU heatsink, a Samsung 970 EVO 256GB M.2 SSD, and 16GB of Ballistix DDR4 RAM.
+The workstation featured an i5 9600k CPU, an Asus Z390 Prime motherboard, a beautiful Noctua NH-L9x65 CPU heatsink, a Samsung 970 EVO 256GB M.2 SSD, and 16GB of Ballistix DDR4 RAM.
 The system was housed in a Fractal Design Meshify C case.
 (Photo credit: Megan Schill).

 ![Image](/images/IMG_20181217_164708.jpg)